 1.1.6 Transport Factory

 All necessary connections are made using methods of OtpTransportFactory interface.
-Default OtpTransportFactory implementation is based on standard Socket class.
+The default OtpTransportFactory implementation is based on standard TCP/IP Socket class and relies on epmd.
 User may provide custom transport factory as needed.
 See java doc for details.